All Episodes

 Guys, I don't understand why this isn't news.

-Uh this woman was brutally murdered.
+This woman was brutally murdered.

-There's video of it.
+There's a video of it.

 That's true.

-But the Auburn professor story is comparable.
+But the Auburn Professor story is comparable.

 These stories should not happen.